eggyal/copse/README.md

 collections, but which sort according to a specified [`Comparator`] rather than relying upon the [`Ord`] trait.

-This is primarily useful when the [`Comparator`] is not defined until runtime, and therefore cannot be provided as an [`Ord`] implementation for any type.
+This is primarily useful when the [`Comparator`] depends upon runtime state, and therefore cannot be provided as an [`Ord`] implementation for any type.

 # Lookup keys